ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

     - Take a look through the output file `He.out` using `less`.
 You can use the arrow keys to scroll, `g` to go to the beginning of the file, `G` to go to the end of the file and `q` to exit the reader.
 We'll discuss the contents of this in next week's lab, but for now skip to the section immediately following the line that reads `End of self-consistent calculation`:
           - This lists the calculated energy eigenvalues: in helium only the 1s orbital is occupied by two electrons
           - Compare the value of the 1s orbital energy to the result you get from the Schroedinger equation when electron-electron interactions are neglected.
           - Following this, you can see in the output, the value of the highest occupied energy level in eV, and the total energy in Rydberg.
-How does the total energy compare to the experimental value of 79.02?
+How does the total energy compare to the experimental value of -79.02 eV?
 How does it compare to the total energy obtained when electron-electron interactions are neglected?
           - Congratulate yourself on running your first DFT calculation.

     ![text](images/21DFT.PNG){: width="600" }